 How Far Can A Wolf Howl Be Heard?

 Wolves can communicate with each other over several kilometers.
 Wolves have excellent hearing and can project their voice.
 This allows them to be heard by other wolves over their home territory and beyond.

-The exact distance depends on the terrain they are in when making the call.
+The exact distance depends on their terrain when making the call.
 If in an open space, the howl can be heard at distances up to 16 km away.
 This distance may be reduced to less than 10 km in forested areas.

 Areas with large hills and mountainous regions can also change how far the howl can be heard, with the sound bouncing off different terrain areas.
 A wolf at the top of a hill can be heard farther than a wolf howling at the bottom of a valley.